-Renown Regional Medical Center’s PGY1 Pharmacy Residency is designed to give participants exposure to a broad range of clinical specializations and venues.
-Our program consists of a series of clinical rotations, inpatient care experience, educational meetings, research projects and is accredited by the American Society of Health-System Pharmacists (ASHP).
+OverviewThis program is designed to give participants exposure to a broad range of clinical specializations and venues.
+The program consists of a series of clinical rotations, inpatient care experiences, educational meetings, research projects, monograph and formulary review, and medication utilization evaluations.
+Founded in 1991, Renown Regional Medical Center’s PGY1 Pharmacy Residency is accredited by the American Society of Health-System Pharmacists

 - Internal Medicine

 - Practice Management